- May 29, 2020

 Content in social media has this to do with the fact that it can unfortunately remain completely unnoticed, especially if it is published at the wrong time (and especially when we address entries from Poland to a group of recipients such as the United States).
-Therefore, in order not to waste time on inefficient activities, it is better to use the to-do list, for example, the one prepared by the CoSchedule team.
-By publishing our entries at the right time, we significantly increase the probability of seeing our entries by those people we care about most!
+Therefore, in order not to waste time on inefficient activities, it is better to use the to-do list, for example, the one prepared by the Hopper HQ team.
+By publishing the right content at the right time, we significantly increase the probability of seeing our entries by those people we care about most!

 Also, try to find out how much time you actually spend on all the activities related to a particular social media channel.
 But it’s only difficult to do this by peeking at your watch nonstop, right?
 Try using time tracking tools like TimeCamp!
 By installing a discreet and easy to use application (available both on the desktop and on the phone, as well as in the Chrome plug-in version) you will find out how long activities such as publishing itself, but also research or answers to comments or questions in a private message take.